justwriteclick/docslikecode/_learn/01-sphinx-python-rtd.md

 **Python 3**

 1. First create a Python 3 virtual environment using the `venv` module included with Python 3.
-Notice the example uses `python3.7` to be clear which version of Python you want.

     ```
-    python3.7 -m venv py3-sphinx
+    python -m venv py3-sphinx
     ```

 1. Now "activate" the environment.
 Look for the name of the virtual environment enclosed in parenthesis after activation.